rudraPratapSing-H/AdviceWizz/README.md

 ## 🚀 Features

-### ✅ Custom Knowledge Base
+### ✅ Semantic Routing (Intelligent Book Selection)
+**Smart context retrieval!** The system uses semantic routing to intelligently select the most relevant book before searching.
+When you ask a query:
+1. Your query is converted to an embedding vector
+2. Compared against book description embeddings in `library_manifest.json`
+3. Routes to the book with highest cosine similarity
+4. Only searches chunks from that specific book

+This prevents cross-contamination between books and ensures highly relevant responses.

-**Add your own documents!** Place any PDF books or documents in the `books/` folder and run `create_index2.py` to index them.
-The AI will use your custom knowledge sources to provide contextually relevant responses grounded in your chosen materials.
+**Add your own documents!** Place any PDF books or documents in the `books/` folder, run `create_index2.py` to index them, then run `embed_manifest.py` to generate embeddings for the book descriptions.

 ### ✅ Multi-Persona Support
 Choose from different AI personalities: